 The Museum’s permanent exhibition is exclusively dedicated to Nikos Kazantzakis’ work and life.

-The AV room operates independently of the themed sections, serving to supplement available information with audiovisual material.
-Here you can watch a twenty-minute AV presentation on Nikos Kazantzakis’ life and work, available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.
+The ticket price includes a 20' documentary about Kazantzakis life and works.
+The film is available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.